wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   - wazo-agentd

--   `wazo-agentd` http configuration section have been moved onto the rest_api section, eg:
+-   `wazo-agentd` http configuration section has been moved to the rest_api section, eg:

         rest_api:
           https: